david-a-siegel/MPRAudit/README.md

 # MPRAudit
 Repository for MPRA analysis method "MPRAudit"

-## Code To Generate Figures in the Paper
+## Overview
-I've posted code to generate the figures in the paper, which you can use as examples for how to run MPRAudit.
-In addition to code to simulate sample data, at its core MPRAudit consists of 5 simple functions to produce and return b<sup>2</sup>:
+MPRAudit calculates the fraction of variance explained by sequence variation, which we call b<sup>2</sup>.
+In addition to code to simulate sample data, at its core MPRAudit consists of 5 functions to produce and return b<sup>2</sup>:

+Estimate b<sup>2</sup>:
+1. Calculate the technical variance
+2. Calculate the total variance

+Estimate var(b<sup>2</sup>):
+3. Calculate the variance of the technical variance
+4. Calculate the variance of the total variance

+5. Take the above outputs and return b<sup>2</sup> and var(b<sup>2</sup>).

 1. "deleteDjackknife_variance_T0" returns the technical variance
 2. np.var returns the total variance